Supratik17/Codealpha_tasks/README.md

 Each task is a self-contained project focusing on a key concept in Ethereum smart contracts.

 📂 Projects
-🏦 Task 1 – Simple Bank
+🏦 Task 1 – Simple Storage

 A basic smart contract that allows users to deposit and withdraw Ether.